arkency/posts/posts/2023-12-14-one-way-of-implementing-async-read-model.md

 Please keep this in mind.
 If you use RES in your project, it's a good moment to check that you don't have event handlers that unintentionally subscribe to events in this way ;).

-But if you do, don't rush to remove the `.new' part.
+But if you do, don't rush to remove the `.new` part.
 This change will affect behavior of your application.
 You'll run into the potential consistency problem that I described at the beginning of this article.